 If you only import the trades of Kraken, you will see a negative balance of -2 ETH.

-Only when you import your Poloniex trades as well, you will be shown a positive balance of 8 ETH.
+Only when you import your Poloniex trades as well, you will see a positive balance of 8 ETH.

 Always check that you have entered all your purchases and sales completely in CoinTracking so that no values are missing.

-Also consider whether you have bought coins on already closed exchanges or if you got come coins as a gift.
+Also consider whether you have bought coins on exchanges that already closed or if you got come coins as a gift.
 If so, enter them manually.

 2. Your transactions between exchanges or wallets (deposits & withdrawals) are not correct or incomplete